JoeyBryson/joey_AES/BUILD.md

    ```bash
    make w=1
    ```
-3. The Windows executable will be located in `build/joeyaes.exe`.
+3. The Windows executable`joeyaes.exe` will be located in `.\build`.
-4. Install manually from windows machine by adding joeyaes.exe to PATH
+4. Install manually from windows machine by adding joeyaes.exe to PATH (follow command in windows_install.cmd)

 ### Tests